Soliciting a child for prostitution defense attorney

 Soliciting a child for prostitution is a serious Wisconsin felony.
 Like most sex crimes involving children, the penalty for this offense is significant.
 Soliciting a child for prostitution is a Class D felony.
 Certainly this is a serious penalty.
 Upon conviction for a Class D felony, the defendant faces 25 years in prison.
 This 25 years breaks down into 15 years initial confinement and 10 years extended supervision.
 The penalty certainly shows just how seriously prosecutors take this offense.

-Fortunately, the criminal defense attorneys at Meyer Van Severen, S.C. defend cases just as seriously.
+Fortunately, the criminal defense attorneys at Van Severen Law Office defend cases just as seriously.
 We answer phone calls 24/7.
 We work on the weekends, at night, and certainly on holidays.
 Certainly if the police arrest you on those days, why should your defense attorney take off?

-Finally, the criminal defense attorneys at Meyer Van Severen, S.C. are specialists.
+Finally, the criminal defense attorneys at Van Severen Law Office are specialists.
 We focus on defending sex crimes involving children, but our entire firm only defends individuals accused of violating the law.
 This allows us to more effectively fight your case.
 All of our efforts are focused on defending cases just like yours.

 Our criminal defense lawyers are fighters.
 And we want to fight your case.
 Call us at (414) 270-0202 to get started today.